in28minutes/in28minutes-initiatives/The-in28Minutes-TroubleshootingGuide-And-FAQ/readme.md

 ###### Option 2 - Switch Port

-Option 2a - hange pom.xml. port is changed to 8081.
+Option 2a - change pom.xml. port is changed to 8081.

 ```
  <plugin>